mattoverby/mclscene/README.md

 By Matt Overby
 [http://www.mattoverby.net](http://www.mattoverby.net)

-mclscene is a generic scene loader for prototyping my projects.
-It parses an XML scene file and creates typical 3D related stuff (e.g. meshes, lights, materials, etc...)
+mclscene is a 3D scene loader/manager for prototyping my graphics projects (e.g., physics simulation, ray tracing).
+It parses an XML scene file and creates typical world components (meshes, lights, materials).
 Included are distributions of: trimesh2 (Szymon Rusinkiewicz, gfx.cs.princeton.edu/proj/trimesh2), tetgen (Hang Si, wias-berlin.de/software/tetgen), pugixml (Arseny Kapoulkine, pugixml.org), and soil (Jonathan Dummer, lonesock.net/soil.html).
-Currently it only stores triangle/tetrahedral meshes and point clouds.

 There is a viewer which can render the scene using OpenGL and GLFW3.